 Cheapest non-owner car insurance companies in New Hampshire

-CarInsurance.com’s analysis shows that MMG Insurance offers the most affordable non-owner car insurance rates in New Hampshire, at $7 per month.
-Other insurers like State Farm and Geico also offer affordable premiums.
+MMG Insurance offers the cheapest non-owner car insurance rates in New Hampshire at an average cost of $7 per month, based on CarInsurance.com’s analysis.
+Other than MMG Insurance, State Farm and Geico also have cheap non-owner insurance premiums.

 Non-owner auto insurance rates may vary based on your driving record, ZIP code, and coverage needs.
 It’s a good idea to compare quotes from multiple insurers to find the best rate for your specific situation.